-Dr. David Rusbasan is an Associate Professor within the Department of Psychological Science & Counseling, the Director of the General Education Program at Marian University, and an alumnus of Marian.
+Dr. David Rusbasan is a Professor within the Department of Psychological Science & Counseling, the Director of the General Education Program at Marian University, and an alumnus of Marian.
 Dr. Rusbasan earned a bachelor’s degree in Psychology from Marian and a master’s and doctorate in Industrial/Organizational psychology from the University of Connecticut.
 Following graduate school, Dr. Rusbasan worked for Starbucks as an employee research analyst.
-Dr. Rusbasan began teaching for Marian in 2007.
+Dr. Rusbasan began teaching at Marian in 2007.

 Dr. Rusbasan enjoys every opportunity to teach psychology.
 His teaching focuses mostly on the application of psychological science.
 Dr. Rusbasan’s academic background includes a focus in areas such as assessment, curriculum development, statistics, survey design, sexual harassment, and psychological workplace issues.
-Real-world experience applying psychology outside of academia is highlighted in class and remains an underlying concept throughout his courses.
+Dr. Rusbasan also assists local organizations with I/O consulting needs.

-Dr. Rusbasan’s research interests are varied and typically include significant participation from undergraduate students.
-Previous research has investigated topics including: sexual harassment in the workplace, supervisor support, workplace stress, scale development, weight stigma, scientific perceptions of psychology, coaching, and work/school/sport conflict.
+Dr. Rusbasan’s research interests are varied and typically include significant participation from students.
+Previous research has investigated topics including: toxic coaching, sexual harassment in the workplace, supervisor support, workplace stress, scale development, weight stigma, scientific perceptions of psychology, and work/school/sport conflict.

 - PSY 205: Statistical Methods